MichaelCurrin/dev-cheatsheets/cheatsheets/python/type-checks/data-structures/dictionary.md

 ## Use TypedDict

-This approach is useful if you have specific keys you want to want to include.
+This approach is useful if you have **specific keys** and value types you want to want to include.
 If you use `dict[str, str]` from above you can't check keys.
-And you can't use `x = { 'abc': str }` as your type because it won't work, so we use TypedDict.
+And it's not valid to set `x = { 'abc': str }`, so we use TypedDict.

 Here we define and use the `TypeDict` type.
 Example from [TypedDict](https://mypy.readthedocs.io/en/stable/more_types.html#typeddict) section of Mypy docs.